agoose77/phd-thesis/content/2614-kinematics.md

 ::::

 {numref}`angular-energy-curve` shows a histogram of the observed silicon energy as a function of the reconstructed event vertex position.
+The vertex is computed from the tracks fit in {numref}`expt:texat-track-fitting`, using the closest point of approach between the beam and the light recoil.
+In the event that one does not observe the beam track directly, an idealised track can be assumed in which the beam is aligned along the forward ({math}`+\hat{y}`) vector.
+For these tracks, the vertex of the interaction is given by taking the closest point of approach between the ideal beam track and the track of the observed light-recoil.

 ```{code-cell} ipython3
 ---